 A fake Fabergé egg, and a fellow Agent's death, lead James Bond to uncover an international jewel-smuggling operation, headed by the mysterious Octopussy, being used to disguise a nuclear attack on N.A.T.O. forces.

 George Lazenby steps into the role of James Bond and is sent on his first mission.
-For help with Draco, he must become very close friends with his daughter, Tracy, and heads off to hunt down Ernst Stavro Blofeld one more time.
+For help with Marc-Ange Draco (Gabriele Ferzetti), he must become very close friends with his daughter, Teresa "Tracy" (Dame Diana Rigg), and heads off to hunt down Ernst Stavro Blofeld (Telly Savalas) one more time.
 This takes him to Switzerland, where he must pose as Sir Hilary Bray to find out the secret plan of Blofeld.
-The facility is covered with Blofeld's guards as well as his hench-woman, Irma Bunt.
-What has Blofeld got in mind this time?
+The facility is covered with Blofeld's guards, as well as his henchwoman, Irma Bunt (Ilse Steppat).
+What does Blofeld have in mind this time?
 Can Bond keep up this act for much longer?
-Are ANY Bond girls safe?Written by
+Are any Bond Girls safe?Written by

 I've been saying for years, sir, that our special equipment is obsolete.
 And now, computer analysis reveals an entirely new approach: miniaturization.
 For instance, radioactive lint.
 When placed in an opponent's pockets, the anti-personnel and location fix seems fairly obvious.